-In the midst of the fatal Kenosha shooting, one victim confronted the gunman with a skateboard
+Dueling narratives fuel opposing views of Kenosha protest shooting

 “They were absolutely complicit with what happened to my client,” Motley said of the officers.
 “My client was a peaceful protester.
 My client did not deserve to be shot.
 Point blank.
 Period.”

 After the shootings, video shows Rittenhouse walking toward a group of police vehicles with his hands raised as someone yells, “Hey, he just shot them!”
 The officers did not arrest him.
+Rittenhouse returned to Antioch and later turned himself in, according to his attorneys.

-“Kyle did nothing wrong,” said Pierce, whose law firm has defended President Trump’s personal attorney Rudolph W. Giuliani and former Trump adviser Carter Page.
+“Kyle did nothing wrong,” said Pierce, which has defended President Trump’s personal attorney Rudolph W. Giuliani and former Trump adviser Carter Page.
 “He exercised his God-given, Constitutional, common law and statutory law right to self-defense.”

 After online warnings, armed civilians bring threat of violence to protests in Kenosha and elsewhere